NOW AVAILABLE: Building Plans & Kits for ARRIBA

 Exceptionally seaworthy, this design achieves the trifecta of rowing, towing and sailing—and doing all three remarkably well.
 She also motors along quite nicely with a small outboard motor.
 And she’s steady as a church when stepping into her from the mothership.
 With oversized gunwale-guard wrapped around her rails, she cozies up nicely alongside without causing dings or rashes.

-SKILL LEVEL & MATERIALS AVAILABLE
+TIME/SKILL LEVEL REQUIRED & MATERIALS AVAILABLE

 - A set of building plans from Off Center Harbor (CLICK HERE to purchase)